 Suffering from anxiety and depression can also cause premature ejaculation.
 This could be related to your relationship or completely separate from it.

-If you are anxious about sex due to a fear of getting your partner pregnant, transmitting a sexual transmitted infection (STI) or being scared of your sexual performance, this may be causing your condition.
+If you are anxious about sex due to a fear of getting your partner pregnant, transmitting a sexually transmitted infection (STI) or being scared of your sexual performance, this may be causing your condition.

 Premature ejaculation may also be caused by having a bad body image and being uncomfortable with your partner.

-If you aren't affected by the psychological factors above and have only suffered from premature ejaculation recently then your condition may be caused by physical factors.
+If you aren't affected by the psychological factors above and have only suffered from premature ejaculation recently, then your condition may be caused by physical factors.
 These can include:

-If you are afraid that your premature ejaculation may be caused by these physical factors then you should see your GP for an official diagnosis.
+If you are afraid that these physical factors may cause your premature ejaculation, then you should see your GP for an official diagnosis.

 If you are experiencing relationship problems outside the bedroom, then this may be affecting your performance inside the bedroom.

-Other relationship problems that may affect your premature ejaculation include having a lack of trust between you and your partner or being generally dissatisfied with your relationship.
+Other relationship problems that may affect your premature ejaculation include a lack of trust between you and your partner or being generally dissatisfied with your relationship.

 There are many treatments available for premature ejaculation.
 These include: